Fang-Zhang/Project-Manager-Career/03-PM-Templates/01-IntegrationManagementProcesses/02-ProjectManagementPlan.md

    - Training Costs: $5,000
    - Contingency: $15,000

+## Quality Management
+- The CRM system must meet industry-standard security and data protection requirements.
+- Regular quality assurance and testing are mandatory.

 ## Resources
 - Development Team: [List the names and roles of the development team members]
 - Testing Team: [List the names and roles of the testing team members]
 - Hardware and Software Resources: [Specify the necessary resources]

+## Communication Plan
+- Weekly project status meetings with the project team.
+- Bi-weekly progress updates to the Project Sponsor.
+- Monthly stakeholder meetings for status and feedback.

 ## Risk Management
 - Technical challenges may extend the development phase.